augustomonoo/python-htmlelements/README.md

 Very simple (most of the lines in the python module are comments).
 Should also be very easy to modify if any specific functionality is needed.

-Also brought in the dynamic creating of the elements through the import, just like FastHTML (those imported classes do not exist, they are created as you import them).
-Because that is very neat.

 ## Quick start

-Import the element you want from `htmlelements.dynamic`.
-The imported element is generated on-the-fly, just like FastHTML's `ft`.
+Import the element you want from `htmlelements`.

 Instantiate the element.
 Any keyword argument passed will be added to the element attributes.
 Other arguments are passed as children for the element.
 If